ozgurgunes/Sketch-Symbol-States/README.md

 * Check states which you want to delete (Click ```Delete All``` if you want to delete all states).
 * Click ```Delete```.

-#### TODO:

-* Save and set image overrides.
-* An option to save state to library if this is an imported symbol.